 All women are at their most vulnerable for mood disorder during pregnancy and particularly postnatally.
 As many as 70% or 80% of women are likely to experience 'baby blues', which manifests as mild (and usually self-limiting) low mood with anxiety, tearfulness and low confidence.
 Postnatal depression affects approximately 10% of women following the birth of a baby and usually begins in the first six months after childbirth, although for some women, the depressed mood can begin during pregnancy.
 Women who experience the 'baby blues' might need some psychological and practical support and reassurance for a short period but those with more pronounced symptoms will need professional management.
 Early diagnosis and treatment of postnatal depression results in a faster recovery.

 2. Seek help

 Do not feel ashamed or embarrassed about asking for help, if you do not feel at your optimum mood following childbirth.
 Try to discuss your feelings with your health visitor or GP, who will be able to assess you and offer the most suitable management options.
-Treatments can vary depending on individual circumstances and intensity of symptoms and in some cases, may just require 'talking treatment' of varying intensity.
+Treatments for postnatal depression can vary depending on individual circumstances and intensity of symptoms and in some cases, may just require 'talking treatment' of varying intensity.
 Postnatal depression may require the prescribing of antidepressant medication and the use of these drugs has a sound and rational evidence base.
 Contrary to some lay opinion, they are not addictive and can be effective in improving mood.
 Some antidepressants are considered to be relatively safe in breastfeeding.

 3. Try to be realistic